lenewsad/IntuneEDU/IntuneEDU/available-settings.md

 ### Additional information about removing built-in apps

 This setting is automatically turned on when the "Optimize devices for shared use" setting is turned on.
-The following apps will be fully removed from your users' computers when this setting is turned on:
+The following apps are fully removed from your users' computers when this setting is turned on:

 * 3DBuilder
 * Bing Weather